xd009642/xd-tts/slides/melgen.typ

   == ONNX

   - Open Neural Network Exchange
-  - A format to make it easier to run Neural Networks outside of the frameworks you trained them in
+  - A format to make it easier to run Neural Networks in any framework
   - Adoption feels poor and ecosystem feels lacking
   - But when it works it's great
   - Best native rust support is in tract